 The biology department offers a balanced curriculum suited to the diverse needs of our students.
 Our curriculum embraces the breadth of the discipline, and values both classical and modern approaches of biological inquiry.
 We seek to furnish students with current knowledge and technical skills, and we strive to provide opportunities for intensive studies using this expertise.
 Students may choose between a major or minor preparatory to specific career programs.
-The major sequence prepares students for graduate studies in the biological sciences and science education, and for entry into professional schools including medicine, dentistry and veterinary medicine.
+The major sequence prepares students for graduate studies in the biological sciences and science education, and for entry into graduate schools in the allied health professions.
 The major and minor sequences both provide a suitable background for career areas such as business, industry, law and government service.
 Non-major courses are offered for students in the arts, humanities, social sciences and allied health professions.

 Courses embody current biological principles and laboratory techniques.
 We occupy two buildings furnished with extensive laboratory equipment including transmission and scanning electron microscopes, high-pressure liquid and gas-liquid chromatographs, DNA sequencer, ultra and high speed refrigerated centrifuges, walk-in environmental, metabolic and cold chambers, bright field, dark field, fluorescence and inverted microscopes fitted with video and digital cameras, and a variety of spectrophotometers.
 The rural setting of the two campuses is ideal for field studies providing easy access to a variety of natural habitats, including prairie, savanna, wetlands, coniferous and deciduous forest, ponds and several lakes.
 The Melancon Greenhouse, a full-featured Davis weather station, Bailey Herbarium, Saint John's Arboretum, Hall Natural History Museum, and Saint John's Maple Sugar Bush and Sugar Shack provide excellent facilities for ecological and Field-research.
 In addition, an extensive collection of insects, birds, and mammals support research in many areas.

 The Biology Department has adopted a multifaceted approach to assessing the effectiveness of its curriculum.
 In addition to standard measures, such as monitoring performance on tests, the Biology Department will administer and requires: